wwwted/MySQL-HOWTOs/howtos/audit57.md

 +-----------------------------+----------------+
 ```
 Lets change audit log format to JSON.
 The `audit_log_format`variable can not be changed dynamically, we need to add `audit_log_format="JSON"` to our my.cnf file and restart the MySQL daemon.
+It's also good practice to change name of audit file when changing format, let's call the new one audit.json.
 Add two lines below to your configuration file (under \[mysqld\] section):
 ```
 audit_log_format="JSON"